mdhiggins/ESP8266-HTTP-IR-Blaster/README.md

 Flashing your ESP8266
 ---------------
 A good starting resource is to look at the ESP8266Basic website https://www.esp8266basic.com/flashing-instructions.html I ran into some issues using the Windows application to flash the firmware (likely baud rate issue).
-I solved this by downloading the ESP8266Basic firmware from [Github](https://github.com/esp8266/Basic/tree/master/Flasher/Build/4M) and then flashing the board using the [NodeMCU-flasher software](https://github.com/nodemcu/nodemcu-flasher)
+I solved this by downloading the ESP8266Basic firmware from [Github](https://github.com/esp8266/Basic/tree/NewWebSockets/Flasher/Build/4M) and then flashing the board using the [NodeMCU-flasher software](https://github.com/nodemcu/nodemcu-flasher)

+Requires firmware version 3.0

 Notes
 ---------------